JohnKechagias/XVisus/README.md

 # XVisus
-A drupal package for creating an interactive schedule with selectable cells.
+A drupal package for creating an interactive schedule with selectable table cells.